 What you never learned in dental school was what to do if disability struck and you could no longer perform clinical dentistry.
 When you purchased disability insurance for this purpose, no one could foresee the future of the disability insurance industry.

 By the 1980s, healthcare professionals were the favorite target market of insurance companies writing disability insurance policies.
-Competition was extreme between various insurance companies vying for increased market share.
+The competition was extreme between various insurance companies vying for increased market share.
 As a result, contract benefits were expanded, language was liberalized, and underwriting standards were often relaxed.

 However, by the 1990s, the disability insurance climate began to change dramatically.
 As claims increased, companies began to lose money on their disability lines.
 As a result of those financial realities, the business changed, with companies consolidating through mergers and acquisitions and restructuring the way claims were handled.
 The name of the game became figuring out a way to make those lines profitable.
 As a result, disability insurance companies began looking at claims with a hard-line attitude.
 They started becoming more aggressive in creating and implementing sophisticated strategies to lessen their liabilities.
 In a nutshell, itís now all about figuring out a way not to pay.